lando/lando/examples/tooling/README.md

 # Should not run twice on failed commands
 lando busted | grep "i-do-not-exist" | wc -l | grep 1

+# Should know how to handle pipes and carrots
+lando pipesandstuff
+cat pipe.txt | grep LANDO_
+cat pipe.txt | grep more
 ```

 Destroy tests